ministryofjustice/hmpps-learner-records-api/README.md

 The following endpoints are used by the [hmpps-match-learner-record-ui](https://github.com/ministryofjustice/hmpps-match-learner-record-ui] only) (uses the role **ROLE_LEARNER_RECORDS__LEARNER_RECORDS_MATCH_UI**):
 * `POST /learners` - Search for a learner's ULN via their demographic data
 * `POST /learner-events` - Request a learner's personal learning record (PLR) via their ULN
-* `POST /match/:nomisId` - Confirm a match (or no match) between a learner's NOMIS ID and ULN
+* `POST /match/:nomisId` - Confirm a match between a learner's NOMIS ID and ULN
+* `POST /match/:nomisId/no-match` - Confirm a no match for a learner's NOMIS ID

 ### `POST:/learners`
 This endpoint searches for a learner's ULN by their demographic information.